 Unfortunately, whether you like it or not, financial $hit will hit the fan at some point.
 I know we’re thankful to have our emergency fund in place but it wasn’t always that way.

 Buying too much house

-Guilty as charged!
-Look, we love our home but we’ve decided to downsize and move back into the city in another year.
+Look, we loved our larger home but we decided to downsize and move back into the city..
 My advice is to avoid taking on too much debt (to afford any home) you can’t reasonably pay off in 10-15 years.